How to Change Your Classical Guitar Strings

 Step One:

 Turn the tuning peg to loosen the string until it becomes completely slack.
 Unwind it from the tuning roller, then gently remove it from the bridge.
-Take your time here and avoid pulling or snapping the string off suddenly, especially near the guitar’s finish.
+Take your time here.
+If you cut or break the string before it it is fully slack, it can snap and damage your guitar's finish.

 Step Four: